 SFMTA initiated an audit of the contractor's Quality Management staffing and procedures.
 This audit was completed in June.
-The PMOC will review the report as part of a planned comprehensive quality review in early September.
+The PMOC reviewed the report as part of a comprehensive quality review conducted in early September.

 D. PROJECT COST STATUS

 Project Cost Control Systems